zammad/zammad-admin-documentation/channels/form.rst

    Default: ``Feedback Form``

 :Name of form submit button:
-   If Zammads default display name of the submit button does not fit, you can provide your own wording with this option.
-It's being used every time the form is being called.
+   If Zammad's default display name of the submit button does not fit, you can provide your own wording with this option.
+It will be used every time the form is shown.

 :Message after sending form:
-   After your user pressed the submit button, the user will be provided with a message containing the ticket number of the just created ticket.
+   After your user pressed the submit button, they will be provided with a message containing the ticket number of the newly created ticket.

    Default *after* sending a form will look like so:

    .. code-block:: text